[HISTORY: Adopted by the Borough Council of the Borough of Seaside Heights 12-20-2000 by Ord. No. 2000-22. Amendments noted where applicable.]

 - That portion of the Assessor's full and true value of any improvement, conversion, alteration or construction not regarded as increasing the taxable value of a property pursuant to this chapter.

-alteration or repair which produces a physical change in an existing
+repair which produces a physical change in an existing building or

-building or structure that improves the safety, sanitation, decency
+structure that improves the safety, sanitation, decency or attractiveness

-or attractiveness of the building or structure.
-It shall not include
+of the building or structure.
+It shall not include ordinary painting,

-ordinary painting, repairs and replacement of maintenance items or
+repairs and replacement of maintenance items or an enlargement of

 - MULTIPLE DWELLING